pomerium/documentation/content/docs/k8s/ingress.md

 ### Deployment

-Our instructions for [Installing Pomeriumon Kubernetes](/docs/k8s/quickstart) includes the Ingress Controller as part of the deployment:
+Our instructions for [Installing Pomerium on Kubernetes](/docs/k8s/quickstart) includes the Ingress Controller as part of the deployment:

 ### Docker Image